 On the walk routes finishing at Penshurst station there are two good tea places in Chiddingstone.
 The Tulip Tree (01892-871504) in Burghesh Court, behind the Chiddingstone Stores, is a popular tearoom which is open daily to 5pm.
-On days when Chiddingstone Castle is open you can visit its equally good Victorian Tearoom (01892-870347) and explore the grounds without necessarily paying to visit the house.
+On days when it is open you are spoilt for choice as you can visit the equally good Chiddingstone Castle Tea Room (01892-872746) and explore the grounds without necessarily paying to visit the house.

 There are conveniently-placed pubs near both stations, but in Leigh the Fleur-de-lis (01732-832235) is sometimes closed in mid-afternoon.
 In Chiddingstone Causeway the Little Brown Jug (01892-870318) is normally open all day and serves tea and coffee as well as normal pub fare.

 After the walk, we would love to get your feedback